Trees For Generations To Come

 As we continue to order more online, get more delivered to our homes in boxes, and swap polluting materials for renewable fiber-based alternatives, what effect does this have on the future of our world’s forests?

-Contrary to popular belief, the production and use of forest products, which includes everything from corrugated boxes and printing paper to the fiber used to make hygiene products, doesn’t necessarily lead to less forest.
+Contrary to popular belief, the production and use of forest products, which includes everything from corrugated boxes to the fiber used to make hygiene products, doesn’t necessarily lead to less forest.
 In fact, demand for forest products can actually lead to more forestland.

 Demand leads to a need for more responsibly grown trees.
 And that means more landowners are keeping their land forested—rather than selling it for development or other non-forest uses.